wortell/log4j/README.md

 ## 5. Samples

-VX-underground is maintaining a library of samples from malware families that have been seen abusing the log4j cve: https://samples.vx-underground.org/samples/Families/Log4J%20Malware/
+* VX-underground is maintaining a library of samples from malware families that have been seen abusing the log4j cve: https://samples.vx-underground.org/samples/Families/Log4J%20Malware/

+* Samples of log4j library versions to help validate log4j scanners / detectors: https://github.com/mergebase/log4j-samples/

+* Microsoft Sentinel provides a CVE-2021-44228 Log4Shell Research Lab Environment for testing and learning more about the vulnerability: https://github.com/Cyb3rWard0g/log4jshell-lab

 ## 6. Patches